Homemade mango curd in a glass jar

 For the mango purée:

 • Peel the mangos and chop roughly.
 Add to a food processor and process until completely smooth and free of lumps.
+(Strain if needed to remove any chunks.)

 For the mango curd: